Boyyey/spam-Or-Safety/README.md

 #📂 Installation
 Clone the repository:

-bash
-Copy
-Edit
+bash:
 git clone https://github.com/yourusername/sms-spam-classifier.git
 cd sms-spam-classifier
+Install dependencies:
-Install dependencies: Ensure you have Python installed, then install the required libraries:
+Ensure you have Python installed, then install the required libraries:

-bash
-Copy
-Edit
+bash:
 pip install -r requirements.txt

 #📋 How to Use